rus8/sofar-obj-det/README.md

 ### 5. Training

-If the dataset and network configuration are prepared properly training is easy, one just have to use Darkflow command to do it:
+If the dataset and network configuration are prepared properly, training is easy, one just have to use Darkflow command to do it:
 `flow --model cfg/tiny-yolo-voc-3c.cfg --load bin/tiny-yolo-voc.weights
 --train --annotation train/Annotations --dataset train/Images`

-For more details also look in `README.md` in `detection` folder.
+For more details also look in `detection/README.md`.

 Unfortunately there were no proper hardware available for training, but there are some possibilities to use online services: